sheefanaaz123/KIIT-UNIVERSITY/README.md

 # 7. PYTHON LAB (TT LAB)

 This folder contains all the codes from my Python LAB.
 It serves as a collection of the practical exercises and assignments completed during the lab sessions.
 The codes are organized according to the lab sessions covered in the curriculum.

+# 8. Cloud Computing Lab (CC LAB)

+This folder contains all the codes from my Cloud Computing LAB.
+It serves as a collection of the practical exercises and assignments completed during the lab sessions.
+The codes are organized according to the lab sessions covered in the curriculum.
 ***